shawn-sandy/shawnsandy-dev/src/posts/lighthouse-report.md

 ![img]({{ hlp.sharp.img(['ss-dev-perf-score-95.jpg']) }})

-`*{{ hlp.11ty.timeAgo('2021-06-17')}} update*` : I added width/height attributes to the logo and featured images on the landing page, the change bumped up the performance score by 3 points to a 95, not bad!
+`*Updated {{ hlp.11ty.timeAgo('2021-06-17')}}*` : I added width/height attributes to the logo and featured images on the landing page, the change bumped up the performance score by 3 points to a 95, not bad!

 **Keep request counts low and transfer sizes small 20 requests • 382 KiB**